Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/train-the-assistant/manage-context-switching.md

 * **Message Node** to display the insufficient funds message

-Next, let us modify the **Get Balance** dialog to check for transfer tag and populate the Bot Context variable if needed.
+Next, let us modify the **Get Balance** dialog to check for transfer tag and populate the Bot Context variable if needed with the steps below:

 1. Open the **Get Balance** dialog.
 2. Open the **BalanceMessage** (the final message node) node.